 Stories need plots because the plot is what happens in a story.
-Without plot, nothing would happen, and thus you would have no story.
-While the story in a movie tells us why and how something happens, the plot is what happens.
+Without a plot, nothing would happen, and thus there would be no story.

-Seeing a person act a certain way and watching how those actions affect others teaches us certain things about character; observing events and their aftermath can also teach us specific themes, like the power of love, the evil of greed, or the silliness of miscommunication.
+Likewise, observing events and their aftermath can also teach us specific themes, like the power of love, the evil of greed, or the silliness of miscommunication.

-Because the storytelling of movies is so focused on what comes next, it is vital that on-screen actions cause reactions or there would be no way to track change over time (i.e. story).
+Because the storytelling of movies is so focused on what comes next, on-screen actions must cause reactions, or there would be no way to track change over time (i.e., story).

 What makes a great plot?

-Great plots feel great to us usually for two reasons: each plot point logically leads to the next, while also surprising and delighting the viewer along the way.
+Great plots feel great to us usually for two reasons: each plot point logically leads to the next while also surprising and delighting the viewer along the way.

 Great plots also feature plants and payoffs, where plot points that seem unimportant early on come back towards the end with great importance.

-Do all stories need plot?
+Do all stories need a plot?

-However, many stories that seem like they don’t have plots, where nothing happens or no one seems to change, still usually follow a narrative chain of events in one way or another.
+However, many stories that seem like they don’t have plots, like where nothing happens, or no one seems to change, still follow a narrative chain of events in one way or another.